ceramicstudio/datamodels/packages/credential-registry/README.md

 ## Rationale

-The CredentialRegistry holds the list of claimed [ClaimedCredentials](./schemas/ClaimedCredential.json) and the [VerifiableCredentials](./schemas/VerifiableCredential.json) issued by the user.
+The CredentialRegistry data-model holds the list of claimed [ClaimedCredentials](./schemas/ClaimedCredential.json) and the [VerifiableCredentials](./schemas/VerifiableCredential.json) issued by the user.

 A ClaimedCredential represents a specific, factually-oriented claim that could be used as the Id and CredentialSubject of a [VerifiableCredential](./schemas/VerifiableCredential.json)